 - When Jupiter is retrograde or combust in your Natal Chart, Jupiter is not as strong as it usually is.
 Worshipping a reliable and energised Guru Yantra will prove to be beneficial for you.

-- Those whose Kundalis/ Horoscopes indicate problems in matters related education, child, finances and married life should Talk to An Astrologer, seek genuine advice, and wear a suitable Pukhraj/ Yellow Sapphire when and if recommended.
+- Those whose Kundalis/ Horoscopes indicate problems in matters related to child’s education, seek genuine guidance through expert astro’s advice, and wear a suitable Pukhraj/ Yellow Sapphire when and if recommended.

 - If your Kundali indicates financial troubles, you should regularly worship an energised Shree Yantra to find solutions on the financial front.